tasawwan/tasawwan.github.io/content/about.md

 Before Brown, I graduated salutatorian from the International Academy in Bloomfield Hills.
 I also worked as a research intern at the Detroit Trauma Project where I worked under the mentorship of [Dr. Anaïs Stenson](https://www.linkedin.com/in/anais-stenson-13087525a/).

 Outside of research, I am an avid naturalist who loves to backpack, ski, and row.
-I am currently one of the leaders of the Brown Outing Club and Brown Outdoor Leadership Training and I strongly believe the outdoors can teach us life's most important lessons!
+I am currently one of the leaders of the Brown Outing Club and Brown Outdoor Leadership Training.
+I strongly believe the outdoors can teach us life's most important lessons!